DawsonReschke/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+    DOM stands for Document Object Model, the DOM is the object the browser uses to build and display the web page.
+The DOM can be altered through JavaScript meaning the DOM can be responsive.
 2. What is an event?
+    Any time the user interacts with the page an event is triggered, we can use javaScript to interact with these events and create a responsive web page.
 3. What is an event listener?
+    An event listener is how we can react to events in javaScript, using event listeners we detect a specific event, then execute a callback function.
 4. Why would we convert a NodeList into an Array?
+    It would be wise to convert a NodeList into an array to give us access to standard array methods such as map.
 5. What is a component?
+    A component is a FUNCTION that returns a node.